Dogs Talk…if we learn how to listen. Canine Body Language Coaching

 Dogs Talk...if we learn how to listen

-Understanding the Silent Language of Dogs
+Understanding the Secret Language of Dogs

-Dogs have been in my family since before the day I was born.
-Growing up, I thought I knew a thing or two about dogs and how they communicate.
-However, looking back, I wish I had known then what I know now about these beautiful four-legged friends we choose to share our lives with.
+We have had family dogs since the day I was born.
+Growing up, and eventually having my own dogs, I thought I knew a thing or two about them.
+Back then, it was a case of, “Dogs are just dogs, right?
+They eat, sleep, run around, do as we tell them, occasionally fight with other dogs… .”
+The word ‘communication’ wasn’t even a blip on the radar.
+However, looking back, I deeply wish I had known then what I know now about these beautiful four-legged friends we are honoured to share our lives with.

-For example, subtle stress signals – like a yawn, a lip-lick, or a head turn – often appear long before a situation escalates into a growl or a bite.
+I have since learned that dogs communicate through a complex combination of signals – not just to us, but to one another.
+Their behaviour is also intensely contextual, meaning a single movement can completely change its meaning depending on what is happening around them.
+For example, subtle signals like a yawn, a lip-lick. or a head turn often appear long before a situation escalates into a growl or a bite.
 The secret to a happy, safe relationship lies in learning to “read” this silent language and seeing the world through your dog’s eyes.

 My journey into the world of dog behaviour didn’t start in a classroom; it started on a beach in The Gambia, West Africa.